 Defining the Opportunities for Expanded Grid Integration of Renewable Energy and Utility Business Models of the Future

-ACORE, in partnership with the Electric Power Research Institute (EPRI), will convene all the relevant stakeholders to examine the growing role of renewable energy and the utility business models of the future in this complex and rapidly evolving electric power generation industry.
+ACORE will convene all relevant stakeholders to examine the rapid growth of renewable energy and its implications for the utility business models of the future in the evolving electric power generation industry.

-Currently 14% of power generation, renewable energy will continue to grow as a share of the overall U.S. electricity portfolio.
+Currently 15% of total U.S. power generation, renewable energy will continue to grow as a share of our nation's overall electricity portfolio.
 A combination of private sector ingenuity and investment, along with government policy, has driven significant cost reduction, technology improvement and scale up of the renewable energy industry.
-Over the last five years, 35% of all new power production has come from renewable energy generation.
+In 2014, 48% of all new electric generating capacity came from renewable energy

 At the same time, developments in natural gas extraction present game-changing opportunities, stringent environmental standards raise performance requirements, the central generation fleet is aging and the transmission/distribution systems require expansion and upgrade.
 The broadening fuel portfolio and need for extraordinary capital investments are occurring as technological innovations, regional differences in resource availability, the changing nature of customer relations and usage patterns, emerging financing structures, the electrification of our transportation sector, and an uncertain policy outlook present challenges and opportunities to the power generation sector, tasked with delivering state-of-the-art and reliable service.